ddm560/crawler_scoring/README.md

 - Scores depend on what pages were reachable during crawling.
 - Some sites block crawlers, which can lower confidence.
 - JavaScript-heavy sites may hide content/signals from a simple HTML fetch.
+- `ads.txt`, `sellers.json`, and WHOIS checks are best-effort and may fail or be unavailable for some domains.
 - This tool is a heuristic system, not a definitive fraud/quality detector.

 ## Quick Troubleshooting